-The number of frames you use determine the length of the video.
+The number of frames you use will determine the length of the video.
 On average, it takes 25 frames to produce one second of a time lapse.
-So if you need a 5 sec video, you’ll use 125 frames.
+So if you need a 5-second video, you’ll use 125 frames.
 As simple as that.

 Keep in mind that if you set custom intervals, the number of frames will change accordingly.
-Let’s say you have to create a 10 sec time lapse with a 3 sec interval.
-To calculate the total number of frames, multiple fps (frames per second) by 10 and then multiply the received number by 3 (interval): (10 x 25 = 250) x 3 = 750.
+Let’s say you have to create a 10-second time lapse with a 3-second interval.
+To calculate the total number of frames, multiple FPS (frames per second) by 10 and then multiply that number by 3 (interval) to get: (10 x 25 = 250) x 3 = 750.

-If you are filming using the iPhone camera app, there are no speed controls.
-It films everything at the same speed, with the option to make changes only when you are editing.
+If you’re filming using the iPhone Camera app, there are no speed controls.
+It films everything at the same speed, with the option to make changes only when you’re editing.
 Unless you download the free Hyperlapse app, which makes it easier to control the time-lapse speed.

-When you record using Hyperlapse, it shows during recording that for every 6 seconds of recording it produces 1 second of time-lapse video.
+When you record using Hyperlapse, it shows you during recording that every 6 seconds it produces 1 second of time lapse video.
 Once you’ve finished filming, use the slider in the app to change how slow or fast it plays the final time-lapse video.
 Further edits and changes can be made if you upload the video to your macOS device.

-Instead of recording a video, you can always go the photographic route.
-Taking multiple pictures, then stitching them together in an editing session to create a beautiful time-lapse video.
+But, back to the other kind of time lapse, instead of recording a video, you can always go the photographic route.
+Taking multiple pictures and then stitching them together in an editing session could result in a beautiful time lapse video.

-When you are setting these pictures up, it pays to remember a few photographic essentials:
+When you’re setting up your pictures, it pays to remember a few photographic essentials:

 - Position your iPhone in the best location possible to capture the subject.
 Ideally, use a tripod to avoid balance issues.
 Keep the iPhone steady.